exp-ndrew/stack/README.md

 A clone of Stack Overflow.

+## CURRENTLY WORKING ON: AJAX to append responses to questions

+  *

+## TO FIX LIST

+* Tooltip for log in users

+## User Stories

-## CURRENTLY WORKING ON:* As a user, I want to ask a question, so that I can get help with a programming problem I'm having.
+* As a user, I want to ask a question, so that I can get help with a programming problem I'm having.
 Users must have an account and sign in to ask questions.

 * As a user, I want to answer a question, so that I can help somebody else out.
 Use AJAX to add a response to the question's page without reloading it!